aces-erc/CProgrammingCompetition2081/BCT/airplane seat reservation system/readme.md

    gcc airline_ticketing_system.c -o airline_ticketing_system

 ### Things to consider before running the code
-1. flights.txt file are must before ruunig code as it needs data to display the flights in console.
+1. flights.txt file are must before running code as it needs data to display the flights in console.
 And then you can run airline_ticketing_system.c